 Blue Duck Tavern

 Long known as one of the finest of DC’s fine dining locations, Blue Duck Tavern is located inside the luxurious Park Hyatt Washington D.C.
-Sophistication defines the restaurant, an undeniable fact after the Tavern received a Michelin star in 2017, 2018 and 2019.
-This winter, try one of the restaurant’s seasonal cocktails: the Aki Dog (named after the locale’s head bartender’s canine) is a gin and yuzu-based briny beast with a hint of cinnamon, while the Bitter-Sweet will satisfy with campfire vibes via its mix of rum, chocolate and fall-flavored spices.
+Sophistication defines the restaurant, an undeniable fact after the Tavern received a Michelin star for three consecutive years.
+This winter, try one of the restaurant’s seasonal cocktails: The Aki Dog (named after the locale’s head bartender’s canine) is a gin and yuzu-based briny beast with a hint of cinnamon; the Bitter-Sweet will satisfy with campfire vibes via its mix of rum, chocolate and fall-flavored spices.